On a Projection Estimator of the Regression Function Derivative: A numerical insight on the method

-and we generated $Y_i = b(X_i) +\varepsilon_i$, $i = 1,\dots,n$, for i.i.d. $X_i\sim\mathcal N(0,1)$, independent of the i.i.d $\varepsilon_i\sim\mathcal N(0,\sigma^2)$, with $\sigma = 0.25$ and $b = b_j$, $j = 1,\dots,4$.
-For each sample, we compute the least squares estimator of $b$, together with its derivative, in the Hermite and in the trigonometric bases.
-We use what we call the "half" trigonometric basis, relying on functions $x\mapsto\sqrt 2\sin(\pi jx)$ and $x\mapsto\sqrt 2\cos(\pi jx)$ on $[0,1]$, rescaled to the interval $[a,b]$.
-For each function $b$, we considered $K = 400$ repetitions, and samples of sizes $n = 250, 1000$ and $4000$.
-We computed the $\mathbb L^2$-distance between each oracle estimator of $b$ and the true $b$, and each oracle estimator of $b'$ and the true $b'$, on an interval with bounds corresponding to the 3\% and 97\% quantiles of the $X_i$'s, and finally take the average on the 400 paths.
-Moreover, we average the selected dimensions for each sample.
-In other words, we retain the dimension and error corresponding in each case to the smallest error, and compute means and standard deviations.
-The results are reported in Table \ref{tab1}.\\ Table \ref{tab1} shows that the MSE decreases when $n$ increases, in all cases, and whether $b$ or $b'$ is estimated.
-The orders associated with the MSE given are more concretely illustrated in Figures \ref{fig1} and \ref{fig2}, and we can see that the estimations are very satisfactory.
+Table \ref{tab1} shows that the MSE decreases when $n$ increases, in all cases, and whether $b$ or $b'$ is estimated.
 We can notice that function $b_1$ is chosen to be easy for the trigonometric basis, but the Hermite basis performs very well in this case too.
 On the contrary, the function $b_2$ is supposed to be easy for the Hermite basis, and it is, with small selected dimensions, but the trigonometric basis has a much worse performance.
 For the two other functions, the two bases perform similarly, with decreasing error when increasing $n$ and simultaneous increase of the selected dimensions.
-This is expected from the theoretical formula giving the asymptotic optimal choice of $m$ as a power of $n$, at least when the function under estimation does not admit a finite decomposition in the basis.\\ What is really puzzling in these results is the comparison of oracle dimensions for $b$ and $b'$: in each case, they are almost the same.
-As penalization methods require an important work for calibrating constants, especially for Goldenshluger and Lepski strategies, this suggests to propose model selection for the estimation of $b$, and use this for $b'$ as well.
-This idea is rather intuitive, but far from easy to prove.
-This is why we studied a different theoretical method, which reaches optimal rates for trigonometric basis, but would be difficult to calibrate.
-This section advocates for a useful and practical strategy, since model selection for the regression function estimation is adequately calibrated in practice.
-However, our numerical results consider only few elementary functions and may require to be confirmed in a larger numerical study, which beyond the scope of this paper.
+This is expected from the theoretical formula giving the asymptotic optimal choice of $m$ as a power of $n$, at least when the function under estimation does not admit a finite decomposition in the basis (like $b_1$ for the trigonometric basis or $b_2$ for the HErmite basis).\\ What is puzzling in these results is the comparison of oracle dimensions for $b$ and $b'$: in each case, they are almost the same.
+This suggests to keep the selected model obtained for estimation of $b$ by classical penalisation, and use this for $b'$ as well.
+This is coherent with the fact that the order of the optimal dimension are the same for $b$ and $b'$ when using the trigonometric basis.